Lecture notes by CHARLIE H. CAMPBELL

 The Catholic Church teaches that when the Pope speaks ex cathedra (literally “from the chair”) he is absolutely infallible.
 And throughout the history of the Church, the various Popes have said numerous things in this manner.
 Those teachings stand irreversibly to this day, as truths that are equal in authority to the written Word of God.

-So, when you read something on the Vatican’s official website, or in a Catholic book on theology, you’ll read something that says something like “Such and such is true” and instead of it giving you a Scripture reference for justification for a particular belief, it will just say something like: “Pope Pius XII.”
+So, when you read something on the Vatican’s official website or in a Catholic book on theology, you’ll read a page that says something like “Such and such is true” and instead of giving you Scripture references at the end of the statement for justification for that particular belief, it will just say something like: "Pope Pius XII."

 To the Catholic Church, the teachings of the Popes are absolutely equal in authority to Biblical revelation.

 Well, in contrast to this, Evangelicals believe that authority for faith and practice rests solely upon one foundation, the sixty-six books of Scripture.

 This is something that the men who led the reformation (i.e. Martin Luther and John Calvin, and Ulrich Zwingli) called sola scriptura, Latin for “Scripture alone.”

 We believe that Scripture alone is the final court of appeal on all doctrinal and moral matters.
 Evangelicals believe that any tradition or teaching that contradicts the Scripture it is to be rejected, no matter how sacred or old it is!!!